Feucs/cloudcomputing/README.md

 <h4>Step 4 : Design Interface and Implementation</h4>
 <br/>
-<p>We designed the interfaces by using the languages HTML and JavaScript in other tools such as Notepad++ and Visual Studio Code.
-We imported the HTML file into MIT app inventor and added the blocks to complete our application to be fully functional.</p>
+<p>We designed the interfaces by using some programming language such as HTML and JavaScript in a text editor,Notepad++ and Visual Studio Code.
+Moreover,we use MIT app inventor as backend to process the data.We imported the HTML file into MIT app inventor and added the blocks to process and store the data so that our application are able to function to provide the user a better experience.</p>
 <br/>

 <h4>Step 5 : Update progress of the project</h4>
 <br/>
-<p>We used a social media platform such as Google Meet/Wechat as our primary communication tool, and all conversation and progress results were posted in the Wechat group or communicated to the meeting leader.
-All files exported from MIT App inventor, on the other hand, will be published and shared with other members for progress updates.</p>
+<p>We used social media platform like Google Meet/Wechat as our communication tool, all conversation and progress results were posted in the Wechat group.Besides, we also did several meeting to discuss the work to solve the problem faced by other team members.
+The updated version of the aia files will be export from mit app inventor and uploaded to GitHub repository to shared with other members for progress updates.</p>
 <br/>

 <h4>Step 6 : Application Testing </h4>